kyma-project/kyma/docs/application-connector/docs/031-gs-obtaining-certificate.md

 ```

 After you've received your certificate you can start registering your services in
-Metadata Service API, you can find details on this topic in the next section of
+Metadata Service API, you will find details on this topic in the next section of
 this Getting Started doc.